What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: How are Insights Currently Defined?

-We also observe in the literature that an analyst's objectives in pursuing certain visual analysis tasks are often defined in relation to the kinds of insights they \emph{expect} to uncover.
-This observation stems from the idea that a user's data analysis strategy is not random; it is likely informed by an initial goal or ``hunch''~\cite{lam_bridging_2018,zgraggen_investigating_2018,battle_characterizing_2019}, even if only vaguely at first~\cite{battle_characterizing_2019}.
+An analyst's interest in pursuing certain tasks can also be defined with respect to the kinds of insights they \emph{expect} to uncover.
+This observation stems from the idea that a user's data analysis strategy is likely informed by an initial goal or ``hunch'' regarding the target dataset~\cite{lam_bridging_2018,zgraggen_investigating_2018,battle_characterizing_2019}, even if only vaguely at first~\cite{battle_characterizing_2019}.
 For example, Bertin defines tasks according to the structure of the underlying data and the information the user seeks to learn from this data~\cite{bertin1983semiology}.
-Adrienko and Adrienko extend Bertin's ideas to define tasks as declarative functions over data relations comprised of \emph{targets}, i.e., data attributes of interest, and \emph{constraints}, i.e., query predicates over these attributes~\cite{andrienko2006exploratory}.
-We note that Adrienko and Adrienko and Bertin's proposals overlap significantly with established definitions of task in database research, notably \emph{relational calculus}, a core component of the \emph{relational model} that also defines tasks (or queries) as declarative functions over data relations~\cite{codd1970relational}.
-However, existing declarative definitions of task are limited to expressing the intent behind the task (what users aim to find) and fail to capture the outcomes of the task (what users actually find), which is of particular interest in insight discovery work.
-A new toolkit could fill this gap.
+Andrienko and Andrienko extend Bertin's ideas to define tasks as declarative functions over data relations comprised of \emph{targets}, i.e., data attributes of interest, and \emph{constraints}, i.e., query predicates over these attributes~\cite{andrienko2006exploratory}.
+We note that Andrienko and Andrienko and Bertin's proposals overlap significantly with established definitions of task in database research, notably \emph{relational calculus}, a core component of the \emph{relational model} that also defines tasks (or queries) as declarative functions over data relations~\cite{codd1970relational}.
+That being said, existing declarative definitions of task are limited to scoping the user's \emph{expectations} and fail to encapsulate the insights that the user actually found, which are often the focus of insight discovery work.

-In summary, the literature seems to suggest that visual analysis tasks are demarcated in the beginning by the objective driving the task and at the end by the insights uncovered from the task; this relationship is shown in \autoref{fig:objective-task-insight}.
-This loose specification of the beginning and end of tasks from the literature points to a potential \emph{declarative} approach to specifying visual analysis tasks, which we explore further in this paper.
-This specification is distinct from most definitions of visual analysis tasks found in the literature, which tend to focus on \emph{imperative} definitions of tasks, such as by defining tasks in terms of the specific visualisations created or sequence of interactions performed using a particular visualization tool~\cite{andrienko2006exploratory,battle_characterizing_2019,rind_task_2016,yan2021tessera}.
-Unlike imperative task definitions, which may become brittle due to idiosyncrasies in visualization tool design, a declarative definition of task could generalize well across both visualization tools and empirical applications~\cite{andrienko2006exploratory}.
+To summarize, existing task models are useful aids for inferring insight scope but are insufficient for fully defining insights.
+Thus, we focus our formalism on scoping insights directly rather than indirectly through task-based models.